corda/corda-solutions/docs/source/deployment/kubernetes/architecture-overview.rst

 In this mode, it is only listening on one port, the port where we expect the Bridge to connect to.
 The connection between the Bridge and the Float is mutually authenticated TLS using certificates that originate from a shared trust root.
 As the Bridge connects to the the Float component on its listening port, the TLS handshake occurrs and verifies that both the identities of the two components are as expected, but also that the trust root they both use is the same and is valid.
-Once the Bridge has taken control of the Float, the Float will enter into the listening mode, where it will open up a port for listening for external AMQP over TLS connections (the peer to peer (p2p) traffic).
+Once the Bridge has taken control of the Float, the Float will enter into the listening mode, where it will open up a port for listening for external AMQP over TLS connections (the peer-to-peer (p2p) traffic).
 At this point the Corda Firewall component is fully started and established, ready to communicate with other nodes on the network.

 Next we will look at the Bridge component.